Civil Engineering Technology (Optional Co-op)

 Description:

 This first course in Soils and Foundations will serve as an introduction to soils in relation to the field of civil engineering and the construction industry.
-Concepts such as engineering geology, weight volume, relationships of soils and the classification of soils will be introduced.
+Concepts such as engineering geology, soil properties, earthworks, soil compaction, and the classification of soils will be introduced.

 • Hours: 56